-- Select Database allows the user to select a database that was previously created by the user. - Default FDG Database sets the PET FDG database that was created and validated by UCLA.
-This is the database provided by the NeuroQ[TM] application. - Create New Database This allows the user to create their own normal database.
+- Select Database allows the user to select a database that was previously created by the user. - Default FDG Database sets the PET FDG database that was created and validated by UCLA. - SPECT HMPAO Database sets the SPECT HMPAO database that was created and validated by UCLA. - Create New Database This allows the user to create their own normal database.
 The first step would be to process all of the normal studies through NeuroQTM and save them as NeuroQTM review files.
 These review files will have an extension .nrq.
 These NeuroQTM review files then need to be all placed in the same folder on the disk.
 After selecting Create New Database you will have to browse to the folder containing all of normal NeuroQTM Review files.
 After selecting that folder the following dialog screen is displayed.